omnikrll/art_cmdline_magick_glitch/README.md

 This is a slimmed-down version for importing to Glitch.
 The complete repository, with install instructions and PowerPoint slides, can be found [here.](https://github.com/Vampire-Computer-People/art_cmdline_magick)

+Note that this uses ImageMagick 6, not 7!

 # Script execution examples